UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 ```

 This is the list of files that we normally see in our graphical folder view.
-Check using this method if you'd like.
+Check using this method if you'd like by navigating to the same folder that you are in using the GUI.

 Alternatively, we can specify which directory we wish to view the contents of, without having to change into that directory.
 We simply type the `ls` command, followed by a space, then the directory we wish to view the contents of.